rehierl/node-tree-outliner/1-2-node-trees/2-1-path-of-nodes.md

 **CLARIFICATION**
 Any unidirectional path in a tree of nodes represents a linear sequence.

-That is, because a tree has by definition neither loops nor cycles.
+That is because a tree has by definition neither loops nor cycles.

 <!-- ======================================================================= -->
 ## undirected definitions